QilinGu/udacity_ml/projects/capstone/README.md

 In [1]:
 ```

-Next, let's import our file and create our Deep Q learner with the test environment:
+Next, let's import our file then create our Deep Q learner with the test environment in
+one line of code:
 ```python
 In [1]: from learning import *